seung-lab/ImageRegistration.jl/README.md

 * **meshwarp**: apply a piecewise transform, as defined by a Mesh, to an image

 ## Additional information
+### Works with arrays only
+For now, the blockmatch function only works on arrays, not on Image types.
+So if you read in an image using Images' imread, make sure to convert that type to just the data array.

 ### Indexing notation
 Since Julia stores arrays in column-majored order, this package uses row-column indexing (row represented by "i", and column represented by "j").
 For example, the coordinate [5,2] will access the element in the 5th row and 2nd column of an array.